Molecular Biology of the Cell

 Heidtman M, Chen CZ, Collins RN, Barlowe C. Yos1p is a novel subunit of the Yip1p-Yif1p complex and is required for transport between the endoplasmic reticulum and the Golgi complex.
 Mol Biol Cell.
 2005 Apr;16(4):1673-83. doi: 10.1091/mbc.e04-10-0873.
 Epub 2005 Jan 19.
 PMID: 15659647; PMCID: PMC1073651.

 Dartmouth Digital Commons Citation

 Heidtman, Matthew; Chen, Catherine Z.; Collins, Ruth N.; and Barlowe, Charles, "Yos1p is a Novel Subunit of the Yip1p–Yif1p Complex and is Required for Transport between the Endoplasmic Reticulum and the Golgi Complex" (2005).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3770.